CSCfi/rems/docs/configuration.md

 Custom themes can be used by creating a file, for example `my-custom-theme.edn`, and specifying its location in the `:theme-path` configuration parameter.
 The theme file can override some or all of the theme attributes (see `:theme` in [config-defaults.edn](https://github.com/CSCfi/rems/blob/master/resources/config-defaults.edn)).
 Static resources can be placed in a `public` directory next to the theme configuration file.
 See [lbr-theme](https://github.com/CSCfi/rems/tree/master/lbr-theme) for an example theme.

 To quickly validate that all UI components look right navigate to `/#/guide`.
 See it in action at <https://rems2demo.csc.fi/#/guide>.

+## Logging

+REMS uses [Logback](https://logback.qos.ch/) for logging.
+By default everything is printed to standard output.
+If you wish to customize logging, create your own Logback configuration file and specify its location using the `logback.configurationFile` system property:

+    java -Dlogback.configurationFile=logback-prod.xml -jar rems.jar